mrjohnmorrow/mrjohnmorrow.github.io/work.md

 title: Work
 permalink: /work/
 ---
-I currently manage Fulfillment for [Gigster](http://gigster.com), where we aim to allow anyone in the world to build software, quickly and easily.
+I most recently managed Fulfillment for [Gigster](http://gigster.com), where we aim to allow anyone in the world to build software, quickly and easily.

 I previously worked as a Program Manager at Microsoft from 2010-2014.
 Until 2013 I worked on Windows Apps and APIs, moving to  [Hololens](https://www.microsoft.com/microsoft-hololens/en-us) after that.
 I have also worked freelance as a web designer and Developer.
 Below is a bit more info on a few of the products and projects I have contributed to.

 For my full work history, check out my [LinkedIn](https://linkedin.com/in/{{ site.linkedin_username }}) or [resume](http://mrjohnmorrow.com/JohnMorrowResume.pdf).

 ## Product Management